Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

   pdata x = punsafeBuiltin PLC.IData # x
 ```

 In essence, `pdata` wraps a `PInteger` into an `I` data value.
-Wheras `pfromData` simply unwraps the `I` data value to get a `PInteger`.
+Whereas `pfromData` simply unwraps the `I` data value to get a `PInteger`.

-> Jack: Whereas

 > Aside: You might be asking, what's an "`I` data value"?
 This is referring to the different constructors of `Data`/`BuiltinData`.
-You can find a full explanation of this at [plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md).
+You can find a full explanation of this at [Plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md).

-> Jack: Plutonomicon is a proper noun and must be capitalized.

-For the simple constructors that merely wrap a builtin type into `Data`, e.g integers, bytestrings, lists, and map, `PIsData` works in much the same way as above.
+For the simple constructors that merely wrap a builtin type into `Data`, e.g. integers, bytestrings, lists, and map, `PIsData` works in much the same way as above.
 However, what about `Constr` data values?
-When you have an ADT that doesn't correspond to those simple builtin types directly - but you still need to encode it as `Data` (e.g `PScriptContext`).
+When you have an ADT that doesn't correspond to those simple builtin types directly - but you still need to encode it as `Data` (e.g. `PScriptContext`).
 In this case, you should [implement `PIsDataRepr`](#implementing-pisdatarepr-and-friends) and you'll get the `PIsData` instance for free!

-> Jack: Consider 'built-in'.

 # `PConstant` & `PLift`

-These 2 closely tied together typeclasses establish a bridge between a Plutarch level type (that is represented as a builtin type, i.e [`DefaultUni`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultUni)) and its corresponding Haskell synonym.
+These two closely tied together typeclasses establish a bridge between a Plutarch level type (that is represented as a builtin type, i.e. [`DefaultUni`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-core/html/PlutusCore.html#t:DefaultUni)) and its corresponding Haskell synonym.
 The gory details of these two are not too useful to users, but you can read all about it if you want at [Developers' corner](./DEVGUIDE.md#pconstant-and-plift).

-> Jack: These two closely...

 What's more important, are the abilities that `PConstant`/`PLift` instances have: